staD020/png2prg/readme.md

    screens.
  - Add sccharset animation support and move separate screens to -no-anim.
  - Add mixedcharset animation support and move separate screens to -no-anim.
+ - Add -no-fade flag for koala, hires and petscii animation displayers, this frees up a lot of RAM for animation data and sid.
  - Bugfix: handle blank ECM images as well as ECM images using few bg colors (thanks Brush).
- - Add -no-fade flag for koala animations.

 ## Changes for version 1.8